The type of plants you choose for repotting will have more impact on your results than anything else.

 Removing soil from delicate roots can cause damage and interrup the flow of moisture up to the leaves.
 The plant quickly becomes stressed because thin leaves and stems aren't getting the moisture they need.
 Without adequate moisture, leaves wilt and eventually dry up and fall off.

-It's ironic that these same plants - which are difficult to grow in soil - love hydroponics!
+It's ironic that these same plants - love hydroponics!
 That's because LECA pebbles create an even flow of air and moisture at the root zone, creating a perfect growing environment for delicate root systems.
-This balance of air and moisture at the roots is extremely difficult in soil - making these plants a challenge to grow.
+Growing these plants in hydroponics is much easier than growing in soil.
+The best way to grow these plants is to start with seedlings or cuttings.

 The list of plants that are difficult transplants here.